BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 ```

 One of the good things about CLVM is that the syntax is very intuitive and easy.
-The help messages and commands are pretty self-explanatory.
+The help messages and commands are mainly self-explanatory.

 ## Summary
-The article describes a high-productivity open-source solution for cloud developers and enthusiasts.
+This article describes a high-productivity open-source solution for cloud developers and enthusiasts.
 It explains how CLVM helps to "do the necessary things" and not experience stress over gibberish code.
 The tool hides all the underlying nerdy processes and provides users with a clean and secure cloud development experience.

+We look forward to [your feedback](mailto:info@caios.io).
 ***
 *The author, Orkhan Shirinov, is a software developer / creator of CLVM.
 CLVM is an open-source project maintained by [BST LABS](https://github.com/BstLabs/).
 Our goal is to make organizations fully realize the extensive potential of cloud computing through a range of open source and commercial solutions.
 We are best known for [CAIOS](https://www.caios.io/home), a portable cloud operating system and development platform featuring Infrastructure-from-Code technology.
 BST LABS is a software engineering unit of [BlackSwan Technologies](https://www.blackswantechnologies.ai).*